mgerdts/spdk/doc/blob_esnap.md

 snapshot, turning it into a thick-provisioned blob.
 As the inflate or decouple completes, `back_bs_dev->destroy()` will be called.

-### Opening an External Snapshot {#opening_an_external_snapshot}

-When an external clone blob is loaded, it needs to load its external snapshot.
-To do this, it uses the blobstore's `external_bs_dev_create` function that was registered with the blobstore was created or loaded.

-Implementations of `external_bs_dev_create` should call `spdk_bdev_create_bs_dev_ro()` to open the bdev and initialize a `struct spdk_bs_dev`. `spdk_bdev_create_bs_dev_ro()` is similar to `spdk_bdev_create_bs_dev_ext()`, except it opens the bdev read-only and establishes a shared read-only claim on the bdev.

-The lvstore implementation of `external_bs_dev_create` will keep track of external snapshot bdevs that fail to open on a watch list.
-The watch list may or may not be implemented using a list.
-There may be multiple external clones of a single bdev, so each node of the watch list will maintain a list of blobs that are awaiting a bdev.
-As new bdevs are created, vbdev_lvol's `examine_config` callback will check the watch list to see if the new bdev matches one that is needed by a blob.
-If it a match is found, `spdk_lvol_open()` is called for each waiting blob.
-While an lvol is on the watch list, its name is reserved - no new lvol can be created with the same name.

-### Blobs with Missing External Snapshot

-As discussed in the previous section, a blob's external snapshot bdev may not be available when the blobstore tries to open it.
-This may be a transient or persistent problem.
-In the case of it being a persistent problem, it is essential that an external clone with a missing external snapshot can be deleted.

-The RPC call `bdev_lvol_get_lvols` will print information about each blob associated with an lvstore, regardless of whether there is a functional bdev associated with the blob.
-This allows an administrator to identify lvols with missing external snapshots so that they may be deleted with the `bdev_lvol_delete` RPC call.

-`blobcli` displays internal XATTRs and may be used to debug blobstores that are not open by another SPDK application.
-Additionally, it provides an option to delete a blob.
-Deleting an lvstore's blob with `blobcli` fully deletes a volume.

 ## On-Disk Representation {#external_snapshot_on_disk}

 ### Blobstore Superblock